Easy Beef Stroganoff is pure comfort food (and really easy to make).

 Instructions

-- Season the beef with salt and pepper, then toss with 1 tablespoon of flour.
+- Season the beef with seasoned salt and pepper, then toss with 1 tablespoon of flour.
 Shake off any excess flour.

 - Reduce the heat to medium.
 Add butter and onion to the pan, cooking until the onion is softened, about 4-5 minutes.
 Add the mushrooms and garlic, continuing to cook until softened, about 4 minutes.